MarksmanDynamics/Hooker/README.md

 * Download the files
 * Create discord webhook
-  - Go to your server settings/Integrations/Webhooks/Create webook/Copy webhook URL
+  - Go to your discord server settings/Integrations/Webhooks/Create webook/Copy webhook URL
     - More in-depth explanation [here](https://docs.gitlab.com/ee/user/project/integrations/discord_notifications.html)
-* Paste the webhook url from discord into Hooker
+* Paste the webhook url from discord into Hooker and hit enter
 * Done!
-You can now send messages to the webhook
+You can now send messages through the webhook

   (To clear the message history go to hooker/appbag/ edit conversation.bat, delete everything inside and save it.)